Gas business

 - to renovate and retrofit the existing gas transmission facilities.

-- construction of gas transmission capacities providing for the diversification of gas export routes (including the continuation of stepwise launch of the Power of Siberia gas trunkline);
+- to construct gas transmission capacities providing for the diversification of gas export routes;

 - to implement integrated programs for the renovation and retrofitting of the existing gas transmission facilities;

-- to decommission excess capacities in the central gas transmission corridor.
+- to decommission excess capacities in the gas transmission system.

 Underground gas storage